Elle Royal: Name change

 Elle describes her career as Patwa as a time when she was making music for the intent of acquiring commercial success.
 As she grew older her desire to shed light on topics of importance grew also.
 It was her belief that females were losing their power and self-worth in a male-dominated society.
 In an effort to promote higher consciousness and self-esteem among women, Patwa changed her name to Elle Royal and her focus to inspire and empower females.
 In 2015 she signed and collaborated with female singers, rappers, models and dancers under a new label she founded.
 She then changed her name to Elle Royal to reflect her new purpose of empowering women.
 As she explains, “Elle” comes from her first name, Danielle and “Royal” comes from “having the status of a King or Queen”.

 Education

 Elle attended Georgia State University in Atlanta Georgia and graduated cum laude with a bachelor's degree in journalism and political science.
 She has stated that she has worked as a paralegal throughout her time pursuing music and would be a lawyer if she did not pursue music.

 Social activism

-Elle Royal is very passionate about her support of young women.
-She has marched at several events for women's causes and supports many female platforms.
-In addition, Elle founded her own female empowered label whose purpose is to ensure young women's voices are heard and reflected throughout the mainstream.
-Elle's label pushes for women to take control of their self-image, self-respect and to be more confident and aware of their power in society.
+Elle founded her own female empowered label whose purpose is to ensure young women's voices are heard and reflected throughout the mainstream.